Vamos, vamos, Argentina: Legal disputes

 The attribution of the song became a tangled issue as Sustaita and Olivera were not credited as the songwriters in the released recordings, instead in some versions the authors were credited as Nemara (Néstor Rama) and Rimasi, in others Rama and Julio Fontana, while Juan Carlos Zaraik Goulu and Néstor Rama were registered as the authors of the song.
 Sustaita and Olivera then complained of plagiarism, and a settlement was reached whereby Sustaita was given the credit as composer, with Olivera and Zaraik Goulu the lyricists.

 The issue was further complicated by the existence of a different song written by Enrique Núñez and Roque Mellace in 1977 that has the same title of "Vamos, vamos, Argentina".
 Núñez and Mellace claimed royalties for the song despite the two songs being entirely different apart from the first two lines (Vamos, vamos Argentina / vamos, vamos a ganar).
 In August 2007, the civil court controversially found in favour of Núñez and Mellace and ordered that royalties be paid to the pair.

 Lyrics

-The adjective quilombera used in the third line is a mildly obscene term.
-In the lunfardo argot, quilombo means brothel; the word is used by Argentines (when profanity is tolerated) to mean "bedlam" or "mess".
+The adjective quilombera used in the third line is a mildly vulgar term.
+In the lunfardo argot, quilombo means "bedlam" or "mess".
 In this case, quilombera is used to describe the fact that football fans make a lot of noise and usually a mess of throwing confetti when goals are scored.
-On recordings, or when profanity is not tolerated, quilombera is replaced by bullanguera ("rackety").
+On older recordings when profanity was not tolerated, quilombera was replaced by bullanguera ("rackety").

 This chant unites all of Argentina's supporters regardless of their club allegiance.
-It is often the first song attempted by Argentine expatriates when the national team visits a foreign country.
+It is the signature first song attempted by Argentine expatriates when the national team visits a foreign country.
 Usage has spread to basketball and volleyball teams, but not to the Los Pumas rugby union team (normally they use Yo te daré, te daré una cosa -I will give you/I will give you a thing-).